dgmdan/resume/GlennDanielMadereResume.md

 ### Marathon Data Systems, Neptune, NJ

-* _Support Engineer, October 2013 - present_
+* _Software Engineer, October 2013 - present_

-* Developed C#, .NET and VBScript applications for field service management software.
+* Developed software modifications and fixed bugs on PestPac, an industry leading field service management software.

-* Developed reports using third party tools Exago eWebReports and DevExpress.
+* Wrote custom reports and performed complex data updates using MS-SQL.

-* Collaborated with customer support, quality assurance and other developers to meet customer expectations and SLAs.
+* Collaborated with customer support and quality assurance teams to meet customer expectations and SLAs.

-* Contributed to requirements gathering and development work on custom software modifications.
+* Contributed to requirements gathering and development of custom software modifications.

+### Bizyhood, Marlboro, NJ

+* _Consultant, March 2013 - April 2015_

+* Developed features on a new Django site for a startup company offering small business marketing tools.

+* Projects included basic CRUD, schema design, user authentication, oAuth, content moderation and consuming REST APIs.

+* Developed a Wordpress plugin in PHP.

+* Collaborated with CEO, senior developer and UX designer to plan and execute the creation of a new product.

+* Worked on a remote team.

 ### Yashi Media Group, Toms River, NJ

 * _Front End Developer, June 2013 – October 2013_

-* Developed PHP and Ruby applications for company delivering online video advertising.
+* Developed a Ruby on Rails application for company delivering online video advertising.

-* Designed and implemented new projects using Ruby on Rails.
+* Created a video advertising campaign management application with a REST API.

-* Developed and adminstered existing CodeIgniter and Wordpress applications.
+* Extended existing CodeIgniter and Wordpress applications.

+* Administered two dozen Ubuntu Web servers.

 ### Achieve3000 Inc., Lakewood, NJ

 * _Application Engineer, January 2009 – June 2013_

-* Developed three internal Ruby on Rails utilities, including an employee directory, a mass user account creation utility and an automated sales territory assignment application for a company providing web-based literacy solutions for students in grades two through twelve.

-* Automated dozens of custom reports from proprietary product and internal CRM MySQL databases to combine product data and provide automated delivery of financial and product usage reports.
-Resolved 150 weekly technical support tickets for custom web-based, CRM, Intranet, and NetSuite products.

-* Created a Ruby on Rails application that streamlined the customer user account creation process, saving the company an estimated 800 man hours annually.

-* Created a 200 member employee Ruby on Rails directory that was synchronized with the payroll system.

-* Researched and implemented third party solutions to improve support department operations, such as Livezilla, ShareFile, Spoon.net, Remember the Milk, Cacti, and Rackspace Cloud.

-* Nominated for the "Elite Achiever" Award 2011, an annual award given to the employee making the greatest positive impact.

-* Earned a promotion in June 2011 from Technical Support Representative to Application Engineer.
+* Developed PHP and Ruby applications for this SaaS company serving K-12 schools.

+* Served as Salesforce.com administrator, developed data integrations between SFDC and other systems.

+* Served in several roles including IT support, technical support then engineering.

 ### Freelance Web Developer